kagaimiq/ax225/infos.md

 - There's no MUL/DIV instructions, and therefore no 'B' register at SFR 0xF0
-- the "AX225 Feature List" (ax225-fl-001) claims that it runs up to 48 MIPS (while running at 48 MHz), implying that it has almost single-cycle instructions and stuff.
+- the "AX225 Feature List" (ax225-fl-001) claims that it runs up to 48 MIPS (while running at 48 MHz), implying that it has (almost) single-cycle instructions.
+- The CODE and XDATA memory spaces are tied together, so that a code fetch or the MOVC instruction returns the same data that is accessed with the MOVX instruction.
+- The DATA/IDATA is shared with the SRAM, instead of having a dedicated memory area.
+  This is consistent with other Appotech/Buildwin chips such as AX2226, CW6631, etc.

 ## CODE/XDATA memory map

-The CODE/XDATA memory spaces are tied together so that a code fetch or a MOVC/MOVX returns the same data on the same address..

 | Range         | Size                | Usage                 |
 |---------------|---------------------|-----------------------|